RULES AND REGULATIONS

 12.3.14 If the customer accepts the District’s proposed leak adjustment the customer foregoes any right to appeal to the Board of Commissioners and absolves the district of any further obligations related to the leak.

-12.3.15 If a customer chooses to appeal the proposed adjustment, they must notify the District office of their desire to appeal by submitting a written request within 30 days.
+12.3.15 If a customer chooses to appeal the proposed adjustment, they must notify the District office of their desire to appeal by submitting a written request within thirty (30) days.
 The customer must indicate the reason for their appeal and include information supporting their appeal.
 The District will notify the customer of the date the Board of Commissioners will consider the appeal.
 The customer or the customer’s representative must be present to discuss and answer Commissioner questions concerning the leak adjustment request.
 If not present, no further appeal action will be considered by the District.

 12.3.16 The District will convey the Board’s decision in writing to the customer within thirty (30) days of the review.
 All decisions of the Board of Commissioners are final.
 Once a customer is notified of the Board’s decision the credit will be applied to their account.
 If payment for the balance is not received within thirty days of notification or the customer has not set up a payment plan for the account balance, the leak adjustment will be removed from the account and the customer will be liable for the full amount with no right to appeal.